-EVAALLEN WALLEY SCHOLARSHIP - This scholarship was established by Dr. Kenneth Walley in honor of his mother.
-The scholarship is awarded to a full-time student on the Wesson Campus who is pursuing a degree in education.
+EVA ALLEN WALLEY SCHOLARSHIP - This scholarship was established by Dr. Ken Walley and family members to honor his mother.
+This scholarship is awarded to a Wesson Campus student majoring in education.

-LAURAZELLAWEEMS MEMORIAL SCHOLARSHIP FUND-This scholarship honors Miss Laura Zella Weems, who taught psychology at Co-Lin for 24 years, retiring in 1974.
+LAURA ZELLA WEEMS MEMORIAL SCHOLARSHIP - This scholarship honors Miss Laura Zella Weems, who taught psychology at the College for 24 years, retiring in 1974.
 The fund is setup to provide financial assistance to an incoming freshman with a 2.5 cumulative grade point average and a minimum ACT score of 18.

 ZELLE WEEMS FTA SCHOLARSHIP - The Future Teachers Association of Copiah-Lincoln Community College has established this scholarship in honor of Miss Zelle Weems, who was the FTA advisor for many years.
+This scholarship is a transfer scholarship.

-JOHNNIE E. AND PAULINE H. WELLS SCHOLARSHIP - The family of Johnnie E. Wells and Pauline H. Wells has established this scholarship in her honor and in memory of Mr. Wells.
-The scholarship is established to encourage young people to pursue their academic or career-technical endeavors.
-The recipient must be an academic or career-technical student from either Copiah or Lincoln Counties.
-Financial need should be given some consideration, but primarily the recipient should be based upon assessed potential for continued academic or vo-tech career success after Co-Lin.
+JOHNNIE E. AND PAULINE H. WELLS SCHOLARSHIP - The family of Johnnie E. Wells and Pauline H. Wells established this scholarship in her honor and in memory of Mr. Wells.
+The scholarship is established to encourage young people to pursue their academic or Career-Technical endeavors.
+The recipient must be an academic or Career-Technical student from either Copiah or Lincoln Counties.
+Financial need should be given some consideration, but primarily the recipient should be based upon assessed potential for continued academic or Career-Technical career success after attending the College.

-NIGEL WENTWORTH MEMORIAL SCHOLARSHIP - This scholarship was established in 2008 by the parents of Nigel Wentworth in his memory.
-The scholarship is designated for a student who is a graduate of Franklin County High School and who is enrolled full-time at Copiah-Lincoln, Wesson Campus.
+NIGEL WENTWORTH MEMORIAL SCHOLARSHIP - This scholarship was established in memory of Nigel Wentworth, who died in an accident on the campus of Franklin County High School.
+The scholarship goes to a freshman graduate of Franklin County High School with a 3.5 GPA and enrolled on the Wesson Campus.